renaudJourdy/Fields-Mapping/Wiki/telemetry-system-specification.md

 **Objective**: Create a **complete catalog** of all possible Fleeti telemetry fields we can produce.

-**Current state**: `docs/reference/Navixy Field Catalog.csv` contains 343 fields from Navixy, but we need:
+**Current state**: `docs/reference/navixy-field-catalog.csv` contains 343 fields from Navixy, but we need:

 1. **Fleeti Telemetry Fields Catalog**: All possible Fleeti fields (not provider fields)
 2. **Mapping documentation**: Which provider fields map to which Fleeti fields